thomjiji/calculus/calculus/markdown/main.md

 - If the graph is nether increasing not decreasing, the object is not moving.
 This happens at extremum points of the graph.

+Speed is the magnitude of velocity.
+When analyzing linear motion,

+$$ \text{speed} = | \text{velocity} | $$

+So the object is speeding up whenever the absolute value of the velocity is increasing, and slowing down whenever the absolute value of the velocity is decreasing.

+When the velocity is zero, the object isn't speeding up or slowing down.

+---

 Velocity as a function of time is the derivative of position:

 $$ v(t) = x'(t) $$